heemalsic/Restaurant-profit-predictor/README.md

 Solution:

 To predict the profits of potential cities where the chains could be set up, I have used the Linear Regression Model which outputs the probable profit a city would give.
-It is one of the most basic machine learning models and comes under Supervised Machine Learning.
+It is one of the most basic machine learning models which comes under Supervised Machine Learning.